What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when faced with a blocked toilet is turning off the water supply valve that is behind the toilet.
-This ensures that no water can enter the tank as you try to get it unclogged.
-The valve is usually located near to the base of tank, on one side.
+The first thing you should do when you encounter a blocked toilet is turning off the valve for water flow in front of the toilet.
+This step ensures that no water will enter the tank during your attempt to clear it.
+The valve usually is situated at in the middle of the tank on the other side.

 Step 3: Use a plunger.

-A plunger is without doubt the most efficient method for getting rid of blocked toilets.
-Start by pushing down upon the plunger until all air is released, then place it in the toilet bowl.
-Then, start to plunge quickly up and down for around 20 minutes.
-The suction that is created by the movement of the plunger will assist in removing any blockages.
+A plunger is without doubt the most effective tool to use for clearing toilets of blockages.
+The first step is to gently push down upon the plunger until all air is released, then press it hard over the hole in your toilet bowl.
+Begin to plunging continuously up and down for around 20 minutes.
+The suction that is created by plunging back and forth can help clear any obstructions.

 Tips:

-- Cover holes around sinks or shower drains if close enough to prevent the release of pressure as you plunge.
+- Fill in holes around sinks and shower drains if they are close enough to prevent the release of pressure as you plunge.

-If plunging doesn’t work you can try this other method Pour half a cup of baking soda and a cup of vinegar into the toilet bowl.
-Allow the mixture to settle for about 15 minutes.
-It will begin to bubble, and when it stops you can pour hot water down (not hot) to eliminate the obstruction.
+If plunges don’t work Try this method to pour half a mug of baking soda and a teaspoon of vinegar inside the bathroom bowl.
+Let this mixture settle for approximately 15 minutes.
+It will fizz a bit but when it ceases to fizz it will be poured down with hot water (not boiling) to flush out the blockage.

-If plunging, baking soda/vinegar methods have failed the problem, it’s the right time to utilize the wire coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s wire until you have a long thin wire with a hook that is bent at one end.
-You can also use to use the plumbing snake.
-It is specially designed to clear drain blockages.
-Put the tool in the drain hole in your toilet and then twist and turn, push and pull till you experience resistance. this is where the blockage typically is.
-Make an effort to break any blockages with a back-andforth motion but without causing any damage to your pipeline.
+If plunging, baking soda or vinegar methods have failed and you are in need of a solution, it’s the right time to utilize the wire coat hanger or plumbing snake.
+Make sure you straighten your coat hanger’s cable until you have a thick, thin wire that has a hook that is bent at one end.
+You can also use your plumbing snake that is specifically designed for clearing drain clogs.
+Place the snake into the drain hole of your toilet and then twist to turn, push, to the point where you can feel a resistance. it’s the place where the blockage is.
+Try to break up any blockages with a back-andforth motion without damaging the pipeline.

 Note: